HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

   code](https://github.com/HISKP-LQCD/sLapH-projection) only works for the
   $\rho$ resonance.
 We want to extend it to multiple particles and arbitrary isospin.
 This note contains the architecture and a survey of possible programming languages and libraries for the implementation.
-Everything that is going to be implemented will be written out here.
+Also the design and implementation is covered here, including documentation for all functions in the Mathematica package.
 urlcolor: blue
 ...